-This year, Worthington Libraries has collaborated with the Ohio History Connection to digitize and make available online the first 37 years of the "Worthington News."
-Currently, all issues from 1925-1953 are available on the Ohio Memory website, with the years 1954-1963 to appear in the coming weeks.
+This year, Worthington Libraries has collaborated with the Ohio History Connection to digitize and make available the first 37 years of the "Worthington News" on the Ohio Memory website.

 Use these fascinating issues to start or continue your genealogical research, see how fashion has changed through the years, browse advertisements from businesses both long gone and going strong and read about what was important to residents during the Great Depression or World War II.

 Leonard Insley, editor and publisher, launched the "Worthington News" in March 1925.
 It remained under the control of the Insley family until 1989 when it was sold first to Hirt Publications, then, several months later, to Consumer News Services, Inc., a subsidiary of The Dispatch Printing Co.